 The project was originally targeted for completion in November 2020, but COVID-19 impacts on FAA training pushed the completion timeline to fall of 2022, and then later to spring 2023.

-The project is following a phased implementation by publishing new procedures on one chart date, then implementing the changes on the next chart date.
-This allows operators to update their navigation databases ahead of each cycle period.
+The project followed a phased implementation by publishing new procedures on one chart date, then implementing the changes on the next chart date.
+This allowed operators to update their navigation databases ahead of each cycle period.

-The next major update will take place on Nov.
+The last major update took place on Nov.
 3, 2022, with numerous changes released, but identified as “N/A” in NOTAMs.

-On April 20, 2023, these routes will be enabled and active replacing older routes.
+On April 20, 2023, these routes will be enabled and active to replace older routes.
 Operators will be expected to file these routes from that point forward.

-After this, there may be a few minor procedural changes in June 2023 bringing the NEC ACR project to completion.
+In June 2023, there may be a few minor procedural changes, which will bring the NEC ACR project to completion.

 Resources